clesleycode/geospatial-data-analysis/geospatial.md

 geojsonio.display(states.to_json())
 ```

-## 3.0 Shapely & Descartes
+## 3.0 Shapely and Descartes

 Shapely converts feature geometry into GeoJSON structure and contains tools for geometry manipulations.
 This module works with three of the types of geometric objects we discussed before: points, curves, and surfaces.
+Descartes works off of shapely for visualizing geometric objects!

 First, we import the needed modules.